olaservo/mcp-sampling-service/README.md

 # mcp-sampling-service

 🚧 **UNDER CONSTRUCTION: This package is currently being developed and its API may change.
 Not recommended to be used directly in any production apps!** 🚧

-A proof of concept for a flexible sampling strategy registry to use with the Model Context Protocol (MCP).
+A proof of concept for a flexible sampling strategy registry to use with the [Model Context Protocol](https://modelcontextprotocol.io/introduction) (a.k.a.
+MCP).

 ## Installation